scokobro/professional-identity/profIdent-draft1.md

 More focussed on independent writers with literary aims.
 Still concerned with 'human rights', 'world peace', 'freedom of speech/expression' etc but not really at the level of the everyday activities of journalists.
 [P.E.N.](http://www.japanpen.or.jp/about/activity/)

-International solidarity?
+### International solidarity {-}

 Might this provide the impetus for Japan's journalists to organise?

+Representatives from Japan attended the 4th International Press Congress, held in Stockholm in 1897 (Nordenstreng and newspaper reports)

 International P.E.N.?

+[IFJ](http://www.ifj.org/en/members/asia-pacific/#c652)?
+(Minporen (commercial tv company unions), +sb Rōren (Newspaper company workers unions), [Nippōrō](http://www.nipporo.com/) (NHK Non-management Union, about 7000 people, 70% of NHK workers) are member organisations)

+IOJ? - Association of Korean Journalists in Japan was a member in 1966 - now... who knows

+[IPI](http://ipi.media/national-committees/)- represented by head of NSK.
+Kojiro Shiraishi, head of NSK, president of Yomiuri Newspaper.

 Parochialism rampant, seems unlikely that this would happen in any significant way.
 Media companies are almost exclusively focussed on domestic matters and have few interests outside Japan.
 If Uesugi's experiences, as a Japanese working for the foreign press in Tokyo, are anything to go by, relations between domestic journalists and foreign correspondents are characterised by mutual misunderstanding, distrust and, at least on the Japanese side, a feeling that all foreign reporters do is rock the boat, upsetting the comfortable and painstakingly cultivated reporter-source relationships essential to much reporting in Japan. @Uesugi:2008 [92--8]